Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ruby GPC.rb make_exchange_ckb_to_UDT --quantity 20
 ```

 You can replace '20' with any number you want, as long as you have enough ckbytes.
 Note that one CKB can only be exchanged for one UDT.
 Also, you can trade UDT for CKB, just use make_exchange_UDT_to_ckb.

+Note, if you took some UDTs with you when you closed the channel before, then unfortunately they can't be replaced with CKBytes in the future because the server doesn't put in any CKBytes when it opens any channel.

 ### Inquiry msg id.